 Minimizes Serious Falls

-This figure indicates the percentage of long-term patients which sustained falls resulting in major injury.
-Falls can happen for a variety of reasons, but excessive numbers of falls may be an indication of lower quality nursing care.
+This figure measures the percent of long-term patients that have experienced falls leading to serious injury.
+Falls can happen for a variety of reasons, but high rates of major falls may be a sign of poor nursing care.

 Minimizes Urinary Tract Infections

-This is the percent of patients that suffered from a urinary tract infection.
-Urinary tract infections are considered to be a measure of the quality of nursing care at a nursing home.
-UTI's are often caused by worse hygiene protocols.
-Nevertheless, this metric could also be misleading for certain nursing homes due to different reporting standards for infections.
+This tells you the percent of patients who have had a urinary tract infection.
+Urinary tract infections are considered to be a barometer of the quality of nursing care at a nursing home.
+UTI's are routinely linked to a facility with worst hygiene practices.
+Nevertheless, this metric can be misleading for some facilities due to inconsistent reporting standards for infections.

 Appropriately Uses Anti-Psychotic Medication